-There are obviously two components to CarPlay’s functionality: The car and the iPhone itself.
-Settings on both must be configured in order to disable CarPlay and stop any auto-play services from running any time you plug your phone into your car.
-Apple hasn’t made it immediately obvious that disabling CarPlay is even a thing, but it is possible with a few extra steps.
+There are two components to CarPlay’s functionality: The car and the iPhone itself.
+Settings on both must be configured to disable CarPlay and stop any auto-play services from running any time you plug your phone into your car.
+Apple hasn’t made it immediately obvious that disabling CarPlay is even a thing, it’s in the company’s best interest that you use the system as often as possible, but it is possible with a few extra steps.

 Adjusting iPhone settings

-When the iPhone is first plugged in to a USB port of a vehicle that supports CarPlay, the device will alert the user with a pop-up on the screen that asks if the phone should allow CarPlay to be active while the screen is locked.
+When the iPhone is first plugged into a USB port of a vehicle that supports CarPlay, the device will alert the user with a pop-up on the screen that asks if the phone should allow CarPlay to be active while the screen is locked.
 It might seem like saying “no” here will disable CarPlay, but it only blocks the system from connecting when the device is locked.
-In order to disable CarPlay from the phone itself, you will need to follow the steps below:
+To disable CarPlay from the phone itself, you will need to follow the steps below:

 - Open Settings